 A bad UX may cause failures.
 If the end users are not able to experience the proposed value successfully, they are most likely to leave and look for alternatives.

-A successful product that is not gone through a well studied UX design process is unimaginable.
+A successful product that is not gone through a well-studied UX design process is unimaginable.
 So, you can consider UX as one of the vital components for building the ultimate product.
-However, product teams (especially in start-ups, small teams) often suffer from the lack of adequate UX skills.
+However, product teams (especially start-ups, and small teams) often suffer from a lack of adequate UX skills.
 Therefore, it becomes a crucial gap that product people need to fill.

 This process requires a product manager to become the bridge between the development team and the actual users of the product.